tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 extension, which contains the true extension encrypted under the provider's public key.
-The provider can then decrypt the extension and either terminate the connection (in Shared Mode) or forward it to the hidden server (in Fronting Mode).
+The provider can then decrypt the extension and either terminate the connection (in Shared Mode) or forward it to the hidden server (in Split Mode).

 # Publishing the SNI Encryption Key {#publishing-key}